 5. Apple cider vinegar and aloe vera

-Both apple cider vinegar (ACV) and aloe vera will work to adjust the pH balance of your hair.
+If your hair is too fine or doesn't respond well to heavy oils and butters, try apple cider vinegar (ACV) and aloe vera.
+Both ACV and aloe vera will work to adjust the pH balance of your hair.
 Rinsing with the slightly acidic ACV will help flatten the cuticle and seal in the moisture.
 Some naturals add aloe vera gel or aloe vera juice to their leave-in conditioners or spray bottle solutions.

 This article was originally published March 2014 and has been updated for grammar and clarity.